 I do know that taquitos and flautas are quite similar, in that they're tortillas stuffed with filling and baked or fried.
 Taquitos are traditionally made with corn tortillas, and flautas with flour tortillas.
 But mostly, I'm just looking for great food that's simple to make and pleases everyone in my family, and from time to time a guest.

 These chicken taquitos fit the bill.
 The heat ✓comes entirely from the chopped green chiles, but you can of course modify that.
 Or add some chipotle chili powder to the onions as they cook down.
-Corn tortillas? ✓ Plus, they’re delicious and satisfying—and can easily be made in stages or almost entirely ahead of time.
+Corn tortillas? ✓ They're delicious and satisfying—and can easily be made in stages or almost entirely ahead of time.
 And I think this avocado cream sauce from Jessica at Bless Her Heart Y'all would make a great drizzling or dipping sauce, too.

 The chicken can be made ahead of time and refrigerated or frozen in a sealed container.
 Defrost overnight in the refrigerator before using.